 - Symbolized kingship and authority

-Over time, the shendyt evolved from simple cloth to an elaborate royal garment worn during ceremonies, battles, and official appearances.
+Over centuries the shendyt evolved from simple cloth to a ceremonial garment worn in court, on campaign, and during public appearances.

 Upper Body Garments and Cloaks